Family Quick Links

-The sign up for painting the campus Spirit Rocks may be found here: (this is for 1st quarter only).
+- The sign up for painting the campus Spirit Rocks may be found here.

 The Spirit Rocks, located beside the Fine Arts building, Lower School and Upper School, are available for painting birthday messages as well as messages of congratulations or well-wishes to students.
 Rock reservations will be on a first-come/first-served basis.
 Please keep in mind, the earlier you make your reservations the more likely your desired date(s) will be available.
 The calendar will show whether dates are available.
 You may start painting the rock at 5:00 pm on the day BEFORE your reserved date (i.e. if you reserved the rock for a Tuesday, you may start painting at 5:00 pm on Monday evening).
 The cost of rock is $10.00/day and payment will be collected on My Payments Plus within 48 hours of creating your reservation to successfully secure your date(s).